-The QREAD instruction enable quad throughput of Serial NOR Flash in read mode.
-A Quad Enable (QE) bit of status Register must be set to "1" before sending the QREAD instruction.
+The QREAD instruction enables quad throughput of the Serial NOR Flash in read mode.
 The address is latched on rising edge of SCLK, and data of every four bits (interleave on 4 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fQ.
 The first address byte can be at any location.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single QREAD instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing QREAD instruction, the following data out will perform as 4-bit instead of previous 1-bit.

-The sequence of issuing QREAD instruction is: CS# goes low \rightarrow sending QREAD instruction \rightarrow 3-byte address on SI \rightarrow 8 dummy cycle (Default) \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end QREAD operation can use CS# to high at any time during data out.
+The sequence of issuing QREAD instruction is: CS# goes low \rightarrow send QREAD instruction \rightarrow 3-byte address on SI \rightarrow 8 dummy cycle (Default) \rightarrow data out interleave on SIO3, SIO2, SIO1 & SIO0 \rightarrow to end QREAD operation can use CS# to high at any time during data out.